Spring Boot: Quick Review of 50 Commonly - used Annotations. Recommended for Collection!

 @EnableTransactionManagement

-Indicates enabling transaction support, which is equivalent to <tx:annotation-driven /> in the xml configuration method.
+@EnableTransactionManagementIndicates enabling transaction support, which is equivalent to <tx:annotation-driven /> in the xml configuration method.

-@SpringBootApplication@EnableTransactionManagement\`public class PropertyApplication { public static void main(String[] args) { SpringApplication.run(PropertyApplication.class, args); }}
+@SpringBootApplication@EnableTransactionManagement\`public class PropertyApplication { public static void main(String[] args) { SpringApplication.run(PropertyApplication.class, args); }}@ConfigurationProperties

 Used for batch injection of external configurations and importing configurations with a specified prefix in the form of an object.
 For example, here we specify the properties with the prefix secure.ignored in application.yml:

-secure: ignored: urls: #Security path whitelist. - /swagger-ui/ - /swagger-resources/** - *.html - *.js - *.css - *.png - /favicon.ico - /actuator/**
+secure: ignored: urls: #Security path whitelist. - /swagger-ui/ - /swagger-resources/** - *.html - *.js - *.css - *.png - /favicon.ico - /actuator/**Then, by defining a urls property in the Java class, the properties in the configuration file can be imported.

 @Getter